Choiceugwuede/Beejan-Technologies-End-to-End-Pipeline-Design/README.md

-# Beejan Technologies End-to-End Pipeline Design for Complaints resolution.
+# Beejan Technologies End-to-End Pipeline Design for Complaints Resolution.

 ## Problem Statement
 Beejan Technologies, a telecom company, receives complaints from multiple chaneels inclusing social media, call center log files, SMS, and website forms.
 Currently, the data is stored in silos managed by different teams, leading to inconsistent reports and decrease in productivity.